emanuxd11/LDTS-project/README.md

 **The Pattern**

 One can achieve this with the Game Loop Pattern.
-Through this, with each turn of the loop, you can process user input without blocking and update the game state.
+Through this, with each turn of the loop, you can process user input and update the game state.

 **Consequences**

+The game time can be tracked independently of processor speed and, therefore, process user input without blocking and continuously update the game state.

 #### WE NEED A STATE FOR BOTH IN-GAME AND MENU